dylanized/peezy/README.md

-# Peezy Demo Site
+# Peezy

-Peezy is a micro-CMS built in Node.js.
+Peezy is a micro-CMS for Node.js.

 Using it is easy:

 - clone this repo
+- npm install
+- add content to /site/content/
 - customize the theme in /site/themes/default
-- add content to /site/content/
 - start the server

-This is my experiment in building a minimalist flat file publishing engine built around Express.js.
+This is an experiment in building a minimalist flat-file publishing engine built on Express.js.
 Inspired heavily by WordPress, Jekyll and Harp.

 Not quite functional yet - Work in progress!